Nikhilesh-cheepu/kiik69/README.md

 # 🍻 KIIK 69 Sports Bar - Under Construction

 > **⚠️ TEMPORARY HOLDING PAGE**
-> This is a temporary "Under Construction" page while we rebuild the main website.
+> This is a clean, minimal "Under Construction" page while we rebuild the main website.

 ## 🚧 Current Status

 The main website is being rebuilt with a mobile-first responsive design.
 This repository currently contains:

-- ✅ **Under Construction Page**: A stylish, mobile-friendly holding page
+- ✅ **Under Construction Page**: A clean, mobile-friendly holding page
 - ✅ **Media Assets**: All images, videos, and music files preserved
 - ✅ **Backend Files**: API routes and server files intact
 - 🔄 **Main Website**: Being rebuilt with modern responsive design